BerkeleyLab/upcxx/INSTALL.md

     macOS 13 "Ventura" and macOS 14 "Sonoma".
     We welcome reports of success or failure on macOS 13 and/or 14.

+* Apple macOS/aarch64 (aka "Apple Silicon")
+    - The most recent Xcode release for each macOS release is generally well-tested
+        + It is suspected that any compatible Xcode (ie Apple clang) will work
+    - Free Software Foundation g++ (e.g., as installed by Homebrew or Fink) of a recent version should also work
+    Caveat: Nothing platform-specific has been implemented for the mix of "performance" and "efficiency" cores, meaning performance could be highly variable.

 * Linux/x86\_64 with one of the following compilers:
     - g++ 6.4.0 or newer
     - clang++ 4.0.0 or newer (with libstdc++ from g++ 6.4.0 or newer)